 The Ring Pulse is one of the most versatile components in your VFX toolkit, helpful in the creation of a whole range of effects including explosions, shockwaves, starship engines, and interface prompts.
-Just to name a few!
+Just to name a few.

-You may be surprised at just how often they feature in games of all styles and genres, and once you start noticing them you’ll not be able to stop.
+You may be surprised at just how often they feature in games of all styles and genres, and once you start noticing them you’ll never be able to stop.
 They’re everywhere, and for good reason!

-In this tutorial we’re going to create a material-based Ring Pulse effect using Unreal Engine 5.
+In this tutorial we’re going to create a Material-based Ring Pulse effect using Unreal Engine 5.
 With a focus on customizability we’ll develop a versatile pulse that will work with Niagara particle systems, static meshes, or billboards, and can be easily adapted to fit your own projects.

 That’s the sales pitch out of the way, on with the show.

 The ring pulse effect relies on two textures, one which defines the various ring shapes we’ll use to customise its appearance, and a normal map that’s used to distort them.

 T_RingPulse_M is a packed texture of three different ring shapes.
 I’ve separated them into individual channels like this so when it comes to fine-tuning the effect we can individually set the intensity of each part in our Material.
 We’ll be using this texture as a mask, so don’t forget to set it to the Mask profile in your Compression Settings.